-Sometimes being a do it yourself kind of gal is a huge blessing and sometimes a curse.
-Most of the times, it is a HUGE blessing as it has saved me a ton of money to do projects myself.
+Sometimes being a do-it-yourself kind of gal is a huge blessing and sometimes a curse.
+Most of the time, it is a HUGE blessing as it has saved me a ton of money on my home projects.
 Not to mention the feeling you get when you stand back and say, I did that!
-I am going to share the lessons learned from Spray Painted Blinds.
+I am going to share the 5 important lessons learned from these Spray Painted Blinds.

 Lesson #2: Don’t underestimate the amount of spray paint needed.